NBC Joe Biden Town Hall: 'Undecided Voters' Did Not Seem 'Undecided'

 — Dave Catanese (@davecatanese) October 6, 2020

-The town hall was also a flop in the television ratings, as it was beaten by NFL football on CBS and Dancing with the Stars on ABC, Deadline reported.
+The town hall was also a flop in the television ratings, being beaten by NFL football on CBS and Dancing with the Stars on ABC, Deadline reported.

 Last month, CNN also received some pushback for hosting a Biden-friendly town hall while Trump was grilled at a similar town hall event on ABC.